congatudo/Congatudo/docs/_pages/general/donate.md

 Thank you for taking the time to read this! 🙋‍♂️

-If you are interested in donating, [https://github.com/sponsors/elraro](please click here).
+If you are interested in donating, [please click here](https://github.com/sponsors/elraro).